LoveIsGrief/facebookcoverprofile/README.md

 #TODO

-- [ ] Allow users to save good pictures
-into the database and make them browseable e.g [DnD](http://cdn.superbwallpapers.com/wallpapers/games/dungeons-dragons-20207-1366x768.jpg)
+- [x] Allow users to save good pictures into the database and make them browseable e.g [DnD](http://cdn.superbwallpapers.com/wallpapers/games/dungeons-dragons-20207-1366x768.jpg)
+- [ ] Make saving images secure
+- [ ] Load saved pictures for customization
+- [ ] Allow users to vote for other users pics
+- [ ] Add tabs for best, newest and random
+- [ ] Add search by image name
+- [ ] Holy shit... design - mothers weep at such grimy design!